June 15, 2018

 Keep in mind that there are reasons you might not make it to French Creek Natural Area even if you try to get there on Day 1, even if you think 15 miles is no biggie:

 - Disappearing trail: The only place on the whole CT that I experienced missing trail was within Custer, in a logging operation.
-I have highly developed trail intuition and I did find the trail, but factor in extra time.
+I did find the trail, but factor in extra time.

 - Fire areas: Although the majority of downed trees had been cleared, many parts of Wind Cave and Custer have been burned.
 It’s still beautiful and it’s healthy for the forest, but it can be more time-consuming than anticipated.

 - Thunderstorms: If you encounter a thunderstorm when you are, for example, on a burned hill, you might just want to pull over and wait it out.